godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 .. image:: /img/paranim3.gif

-Linear Velocity
+Linear velocity
 ---------------

-Linear Velocity is the speed at which particles will be emitted (in pixels/sec).
+Linear velocity is the speed at which particles will be emitted (in pixels/sec).
 Speed might later be modified by gravity or other accelerations (as described further below).

 .. image:: /img/paranim4.gif

-Spin Velocity
+Spin velocity
 -------------

-Spin Velocity is the speed at which particles turn around their center (in degrees/sec).
+Spin velocity is the speed at which particles turn around their center (in degrees/sec).

 .. image:: /img/paranim5.gif

-Orbit Velocity
+Orbit velocity
 --------------

-Orbit Velocity is used to make particles turn around their center.
+Orbit velocity is used to make particles turn around their center.

 .. image:: /img/paranim6.gif

-Gravity Direction & Strength
+Gravity direction & strength
 ----------------------------

 Gravity can be modified as in direction and strength.
 Gravity affects